-It’s important to understand that non-participating providers may only bill a Tricare beneficiary up to 115% of the Tricare allowed amount.
-If the OHI paid more than 115% of the Tricare allowed amount, Tricare will not pay any remaining portion, as the charge is considered paid in full and the provider may not bill the beneficiary.
+Non-participating providers may only bill a Tricare beneficiary up to 115% of the Tricare allowed amount.
+If the OHI paid more than 115% of the Tricare allowed amount, Tricare will not pay any remaining portion.
+Tricare considers the charge paid in full and the provider may not bill the beneficiary.

 Prescription coverage works pretty much the same way as health care coverage.
 Your OHI will pay first, and Tricare will pay second.
 Use a Tricare network pharmacy to keep your costs as low as possible, and inform the pharmacy staff of both insurance plans.

-Beneficiaries with OHI are permitted to use military treatment facility pharmacies, but will need to provide their OHI information so that the Department of Defense can bill the OHI.
+Beneficiaries with OHI are permitted to use military treatment facility pharmacies.
+They will need to provide their OHI information so that the Department of Defense can bill the OHI.

 What About Active Duty Members?

 Active duty service members, including activated reservists and National Guard, can not use other health care as their primary coverage.
 As a general rule, they are only covered by Tricare.
-If an active duty service member wishes to try to coordinate with their OHI, they need to work with their Tricare contractor first.
+If an active duty service member wishes to use OHI, they need to work with their Tricare contractor first.

 One Other Thing To Consider

 There is one other thing to consider when deciding whether to use OHI with Tricare: What is your mental and emotional capacity for dealing with paperwork and other issues?
 In theory, OHI and Tricare are supposed to work together smoothly, and sometimes that works out.
 But sometimes it doesn’t.
-If you can’t stand dealing with insurance issues, or you just don’t have time, then that might push you towards sticking with Tricare alone.
+If you can’t stand dealing with insurance, or you don’t have time, you might want to stick with Tricare alone.

 Every situation is different, and there’s no right answer for everyone.
 You have to consider the coverage and costs of your other health insurance, and the coverage and costs of Tricare, how they’ll work together, and your family’s medical needs.
-In a vast majority of cases, Tricare beneficiaries find that there is no good reason to take the outside health insurance.
+In many cases, Tricare beneficiaries find that there is no reason to pay for additional health insurance.
 Don’t make a decision without thoroughly understanding how it all works!